 AI can help save you a ton of time and effort.
 However, it can also compromise the quality of your hires and land you in legal trouble.
 Here are some of the problems you could face with AI interviews:

 There’s abundant evidence that AI systems can introduce and perpetuate biases in recruitment.
 Even a tech giant like Amazon stopped using AI screening when its algorithms were found to favor men’s resumes over women’s, regardless of skill.
+Ultimately, if the data an AI tool is trained on hasn’t been thoroughly audited for gender, age, religion, and other forms of discrimination, then the tool could be biased.

 The Society for Human Resource Management (SHRM) published an article about the inaccuracies of AI facial analysis tools, using the well-known video interview software HireVue as an example.

 HireVue initially used facial analysis in its interview solution but later removed the feature in response to concerns about its need and accuracy.
 Internal research is said to have found that “visual analysis no longer significantly added value to the assessments.”
+Their chief data scientist also shared that while there was a correlation between facial muscle movements and job performance in some customer-facing roles, this wasn’t always the case.

 Some AI interview software uses facial, voice, and body language analysis to make judgments about candidates’ personality traits and behavioral attributes.
 However, a study published in the MIT Technology Review has raised major red flags about AI tools’ ability to interpret personality traits.

-As it turned out, the software ignored the content of the answers and interpreted personality traits from the candidate’s voice alone.
+The software ignored the content of the answers and interpreted personality traits from the candidate’s voice alone.
 This demonstrates the danger of using AI interviews to evaluate candidates’ personality traits and assess job fit.

 In 2023, research firm Pew surveyed 11,000 American adults and found that 71% opposed AI making final hiring decisions.
-Further, 66% said they wouldn’t apply to employers that used AI in hiring.
+66% said they wouldn’t apply to employers that used AI in hiring.

 Earlier that year, Harvard Business Review reported that while candidates are impressed with AI's novelty, the lack of human connection during interviews can be daunting.
 Candidates felt “judged” by some sort of superior entity.